EnigmaCurry/midi-livecode/README.md

 ## Isobar

 Isobar is forked from https://github.com/ideoforms/isobar and several modifications are made herein.
-[Please follow the isobar LICENSE terms](isobar/LICENSE.md)
+Please follow the terms of the [LICENSE](LICENSE.txt).

 ## Live reload